pavlo-v-chernykh/lust/README.md

 Lisp interpreter implemented in Rust

-Finally, it works in some way :)

 Currently it sticked to ```nightly-2015-03-24```.
-Use nice [multirust][multirust] tool to manage your rust's toolchains.
+Use nice [multirust][multirust] tool for managing your Rust toolchains.

 ## Usage